Constructing Approximately Diagonal Quantum Gates: Recursively Constructing Sequences of Arbitrary Order

 For even $j$, it becomes

+The goal of section 5 will be to examine these equations in detail, ultimately deriving the general solution to both in Theorem \ref{thm:general_alpha_beta}.

-\begin{remark} It is worth noting that although our assumptions allow us to assume $U_k^{(n)}\in\SU(2)$ for any $k$, this is not necessary in order to find a convergent sequence.
+\begin{remark} Although our assumptions allow us to assume $U_k^{(n)}\in\SU(2)$ for any $k$, this is not necessary in order to find a convergent sequence.
 However, it is highly beneficial to do so since the recursive equations below are much easier to solve given our assumptions on $\lambda_{jl}$.
 Instead, we could provide some general form using functions $\mathcal{A}_k,\mathcal{B}_k,\mathcal{C}_k,\mathcal{D}_k$:

 and we would have a set of 4 recursive equations to solve simultaneously.
-This might lead to more interesting general results for arbitrary $\lambda_{jl}$, but at the moment we are just concerned with proving \hyperref[conj:convergence]{Conjecture 2.1}. \end{remark}
+This approach would work when analyzing related recursive sequences of matrices. \end{remark}